 Executive and Professional Development Programs are designed to promote and improve skills that benefit both individual career development and organizational and business success.
 We offer seminars that promote innovative management practices and contribute to successful operations.
 Learning options include individual seminars and certificate programs.
-Our certificates are designed in one of two ways: those that have a prescribed set of seminars to complete and those that give you a choice of electives to build your own certificates are offered in the following areas:
+Our certificates are designed in one of two ways: those that have a prescribed set of seminars to complete and those that give you a choice of electives to build your own certificate based on your learning needs.
+Seminars and Certificates are offered in the following areas: